Benny-/berrymotes/reddit_emote_scraper/README.md

 # Reddit emote scraper

-Some subreddit have emotes.
+Some subreddits have emotes.
 This script harvest emotes from multiple subreddits and outputs them in a directory as images and a json file.

 ## External dependencies